google-research/google-research/true_teacher/README.md

 # TrueTeacher
-Official repository for the paper - "TrueTeacher: Learning Factual Consistency Evaluation with Large Language Models".
+Official repository for the paper - [TrueTeacher: Learning Factual Consistency Evaluation with Large Language Models](https://arxiv.org/pdf/2305.11171v1.pdf)

 This is not an officially supported Google product.